Run OneDrive as a Windows Service with FireDaemon Pro

 Install OneDrive

 Microsoft OneDrive is already installed in Windows 10.
 OneDrive also comes with Microsoft Office.
-If OneDrive is not on Windows Server.
-OneDrive can also be downloaded from here.
+OneDrive is generally not installed on Windows Server.
+OneDrive can be downloaded from here.
 Alternatively, download a OneDrive Insider Build.

 Setup OneDrive to work with FireDaemon Pro